ajaysheoran2323/Docker-Container/Docker-compose/Readme.md

   1. Create a docker-compose file and name it `docker-compopse.yaml`
   2. Create two services in this and both are ubuntu based.

-  3. service one -  add environment variable for aws iam keys(check google) and copy a file from your local machine to s3 bucket ```(use
+  3. service one -  add environment variable for aws iam keys(check google) and copy a file from your local machine to s3 bucket.
+Use below:
             ``` s3 bucket name: docker-compose-yaml-demo ,```
             ```use IAM keys as: access key =AKIAISHOFAZVIKCKPJUA```
             ```secret access key = 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 ```